marcmengel/metacat/docs/ui.rst

     Individual parent dictionaries do not have to be in the same format.
     Specifing parents with list of string file ids instead of dictionaries **is deprecated**.

-Once the file descrition is ready, it can be used with ``-f`` option:
+Once the file description is ready, it can be used with ``-f`` option:

 .. code-block:: shell